POAR: Efficient Policy Optimization via Online Abstract State Representation Learning: Preliminaries and Problem Statements

-We can either use the whole state to apply these different priors, termed \emph{srl combination}, or split the states and apply objective functions to different parts of the state space.
-One motivation to apply the \emph{srl split} model is that losses have different magnitudes and each prior have specialized functionality, optimization of all models on the same space often leads to collapse, leaving some features unlearned.
-Fig. \ref{fig:state_representation} shows an example of SRL with split dimension.
+In this work, we study how to effectively combine the prediction priors to effectively learn informative representation.
+We can either use the whole state to apply these different priors, or split the states and apply objective functions to different parts of the state space.
+One motivation to apply the \emph{srl split} model is that losses have different magnitudes and each prior have specialized functionality, optimization of all models on the same space often leads to collapse, leaving some features unlearned\cite{raffin2019decoupling}.
+Fig. \ref{fig:state_representation} demonstrates an example of SRL with split dimension.
 We use the whole state to reconstruct the observations yet split state space into three parts for forward, inverse and reward model.
-This can make components specialize in encoding different featuring representations.
+This can enforce components to specialize in encoding different featuring representations.

-By conducting SRL with above models, we can extract efficient features into a lower dimension space.
+By conducting SRL with above models, we can extract informative features into a lower dimension space.
 This process contributes on the one hand to accelerate the learning process so that it raises the possibility to train the RL agent directly on the robot.
-On the other hand, this low dimensionality offers an approach to interpret model extracted features, which increases the interpretability of machine learning results, especially for RL models.
+On the other hand, this low dimensionality offers an approach to interpret model extracted features, which facilitates the interpretability of deep RL methods.